Japanese destroyer Tokitsukaze (1939): Construction and career

-At the time of the attack on Pearl Harbor, Tokitsukaze, was assigned to Destroyer Division 16 (Desdiv 16), and a member of Destroyer Squadron 2 (Desron 2) of the IJN 2nd Fleet, and had deployed from Palau, as part of the escort for the aircraft carrier Ryūjō in the invasion of the southern Philippines.

-In early 1942, Tokitsukaze participated in the invasion of the Netherlands East Indies, escorting the invasion forces for Menado, Kendari and Ambon in January, and the invasion forces for Timor and eastern Java in February.
-On 27–26 February, she participated in the Battle of the Java Sea, taking part in a torpedo attack on the Allied fleet.
-During the month of March, Desron 2 was engaged in anti-submarine operations in the Java Sea.
+At the time of the attack on Pearl Harbor, 7 December 1941, Tokitsukaze, was assigned to Destroyer Division 16 (Yukikaze, Tokisukaze, Amatsukaze, Hatsukaze), and a member of Destroyer Squadron 2 of the IJN 2nd Fleet, and had deployed from Palau, as part of the escort for the aircraft carrier Ryūjō in the invasion of the southern Philippines.In early 1942, Tokitsukaze participated in the invasion of the Netherlands East Indies, escorting the invasion forces for Menado, Kendari and Ambon in January, and the invasion forces for Timor and eastern Java in February.
+On 27 February, she participated in the Battle of the Java Sea, taking part in a torpedo attack on the Allied fleet, but in turn took a 4.7-inch (12 cm) shell from the destroyer HMS Electra to her smokestack.
+The next day, she was still on patrol when Yukikaze located the submarine USS S-37, and joined the destroyer in attacking the submarine, together dropping 10 depth charges, destroying her starboard engine, breaking her coolers, and causing major flooding and an oil leak, forcing S-37 to retreat to Australia for immense repairs.
+On 1 March, Tokitsukaze and Yukikaze encountered another submarine, and dropped 10 depth charges to unknown effect.
 At the end of the month, Tokitsukaze deployed from Ambon for the invasion of Western New Guinea.
 At the end of April, she returned to Kure Naval Arsenal for repairs, docking on 2 May.